Carolyn Exley MBACP (Accredited), UKRCP Registered Independent Counsellor

 Supervision & Assertiveness

 My fee for individual counselling is £50.
-I charge £55 for couples/family counselling.
-I occasionally have concessions at a lower rate.
+I charge £60 for couples/family counselling.
+I occasionally have concessions at a lower rate for individual counselling.
 If you feel you may be eligible for this and depending on availability, you are welcome to discuss this with me on the telephone.

 The Supervision I offer to counsellors/psychotherapists